siobhain/cormeen-walkers/README.md

 ### Accessibility

-Each icon element is given aria-label for accessibility purposes.
+I have been careful to try to include aria labels whenever necessary.  i picked colors & fonts that had greatest contrast for ease of viewing.

-Aria-label v alt
+##### Aria-label v alt

 Unfortunately I was unable to physically test the site with a screen reader.
 I am undecided which attribute - aria-label or alt -  is most approprate for accessibility.
 This stems from the fact that devtools inspect element on the browser seems to use the alt value in the 'accessibility' Name property for images I have in the Gallery.
 When I had specified an aria-label there was no value in 'accessibility Name' on inspect, on digging I found the DOM Accessibility tab on devtools did contain the aria-label values.
-However i thought it better in this case to use the alt attrribute due to the fact that accessibility is visible in the top level inspection.
+However I deemed it better in this case to use the alt attrribute due to the fact that accessibility values are seen in the top level inspection.

 Each icon element has a aria-label as the alt attribute did not seem to have any effect on top level inspection.
-It is somewhat strange that in some cases the parent element of icons do seem to absorb some information about the icons but there may be something happening here with fontawesome that is over my head.
+It is somewhat strange that in some cases the parent element of icons do seem to absorb some information about the icons but there may be something happening here with fontawesome that is over my head (ex the h2 parent of an <i>)

-Code Institute have an amazing channel for all things accessibility (a11y-accessibility) I would highly recommend joining this channel as it contains a wealth of information about accessibility and what we can do as developers to be more inclusive.

 ## Technologies Used